September 21, 2023Review Recipe

-Panda Express orange chicken is amazing, isn’t it?
-Well, we think that this homemade orange chicken recipe is even better!
-It’s a win-win.
-This tasty Chinese chicken dish consists of crispy fried chicken in a sweet and spicy orange sauce.
-Plus, it’s so quick and easy to make that you can cook it in less time than it takes to dial for a takeout.
+We think that our homemade orange chicken recipe is even better than takeout!
+This tasty Chinese inspired chicken dish consists of crispy fried chicken in a sweet and spicy orange sauce, perfect to serve over rice for a delicious meal.

 - 3 eggs